bcmichael/RNMR-Docs/docs/command/syntax.md

 are meant as a temporary place to keep data while working with it.
 The other record numbers (5-200) may hold either archive records or blocked records.
 An archive record stores a single one dimensional data set.
 A blocked record is a multi dimensional set of blocks that can each store a one dimensional data set.

+# Blocked Records
+Blocked records store multi dimensional data sets as a collection of blocks that each hold a one dimensional data set.
+Blocked records must be allocated (by commands such as `ALLB` and `ALLCPY`) before data can be stored in them.
+A blocked record may have up to four dimensions.
+The size of each dimension is set at the time that the blocked record is allocated.
+Space within the archive file is also reserved when a blocked record is allocated.
+Space is reserved in blocks of 512 bytes each.
+Therefore the allocated space may exceed the actual amount of data.

+The layout of the blocked record in the archive file depends upon the parameter NDIMX which determines the dimensions in which RNMR will be able to access the data in the blocked record.
+If NDIMX is 1 (the typical default) RNMR will only be able to access the data along the first dimension.
+The data will be stored in sequential order as one dimensional blocks.
+If NDIMX is 2 RNMR will be able to access data along the first two dimensions and will store the data in square blocks.
+The trend continues for larger values of NDIMX.
+The value of NDIMX cannot be changed after the record is allocated.
+Commands which must access data from a blocked along a particular dimension will fail if the value of NDIMX for that record is not large enough.

+When RNMR commands need to access some number of dimensions in a blocked record they access the first directions of the record.
+These directions are not necessarily the first dimensions of the record.
+The mapping of directions to dimensions is set by `DIRB`.
+This mapping is set separately for each possible dimensionality.
+When RNMR commands access some number of directions they will access a n-dimensional slice of the record.
+They will generally take an argument to indicate which slice.
+If the record has the same number of dimensions as are being accessed this slice must be 1.
+Otherwise the slice parameter is interpreted as a linear index along the other directions.

+Blocked records may have multiple segments.
+These segments are typically used to store the different channels of the hypercomplex acquisition used for multi-dimensional spectra.
+When loading data from or saving data to a blocked record a particular segment can be selected by appending a period and the segment number to the record number.